yukeshwarp/promptQuest/README.md

   LLM calls may fail if rate-limited or if quota is exhausted.
 - **Cosmos DB Indexing:**
   If you plan to add full-text search, ensure your Cosmos DB indexing policy supports it (see [Cloud Resource Requirements](#cloud-resource-requirements)).

+**Streamlit Warnings:**
+- Caught exceptions and errors should be logged with `logging` and shown as user-friendly `st.warning` messages instead of silent failures.
+- Avoid bare `except Exception`; always log details for debugging.

 ---